-Article 371(A) solemn commitment to people of Nagaland assures Governor
+Article 371(A) solemn commitment to people of Nagaland, assures Governor

 New Delhi, Aug 07: Nagaland Governor, R N Ravi, assured that the state would not face the Jammu & Kashmir situation and the people need not worry.